klange77/espa-surface-water-extent/not-validated-prototype-dswe/README.md

-## Dynamic Surface Water Extent Version 1.0.5 - Release Notes
+## Dynamic Surface Water Extent Version 1.1.0 - Release Notes

-Release Date: March 2016
+Release Date: May 2016

-See git tag [dswe-version_1.0.5]
+See git tag [dswe-version_1.1.0]

 This application produces Surface Water Extent products for Landsat 4, 5, and 7.